GABA CAKE : (Jin Xuan) Oolong Tea

-A distinctive fruity, uniquely biscuity oolong made using the unique vacuum tank (GABA process) described below.
-Perfect as an accompaniment to food.
+A distinctive fruity, uniquely biscuity baked GABA oolong made using the unique vacuum tank (GABA process) described below.
+Deeply delicious.

 In more depth

 Tea Maker : Processed by Mr. Yu Baked by : Yu Wen [unlike the Spring GABA the leaf is lightly baked]

 Leaf Origin : Mr Yu Baguashan, Mingjian Township, Nantou, Taiwan